 Valentine’s Day is here, and perhaps you’re feeling a touch of the brand blues.
 Your inbox is empty, your website traffic’s at a standstill, and, outside, the rain is pouring.

 The age of captive audiences ended long before Mad Men’s final wrap.
-With one tap of a button, today’s customer can saunter down myriad digital avenues in search of better deals, better experiences, and better brands.
+With one tap of a button, they can drown you out or switch you off, sauntering down myriad digital avenues in search of better deals, better experiences, and better brands.

 Want a hope in hell of competing?
 Accept that everything rides on the customer’s emotions.
 Research has shown that, when we like a brand, the feelings it triggers mirror those we have for close friends.
 The corporate cousin of platonic love, brand love really is alive and kicking.